Assistant Director for Environmental Design

 - Being happy is more important than being “important.”

 - Follow your curiosity – if something piques your interest, look into it – you never know where it might lead you.

-Yoga (physical discipline and philosophy; I have my 200-hour yoga teaching certificate), dance, photography, other visual and performing arts, languages (besides French, I've studied Spanish, and Swahili, and learned a bit of Dagbani); spending time with family, our two cats, and close friends; helping working parents manage competing priorities.
+Yoga, dance, photography, other visual and performing arts, biking, walking, languages (besides French, I’ve studied Spanish and Swahili and learned a bit of Dagbani); spending time with family, our two cats, and close friends.